techidaily/site-games-able/source/_posts/android-application-transition-to-linux-devices.md

 `sudo apt update`

- You’ll also need to follow the[Waydroid](https://docs.waydro.id/usage/install-on-desktops) installation instructions for your specific Linux distribution.
+ You’ll also need to follow the [Waydroid](https://docs.waydro.id/usage/install-on-desktops) installation instructions for your specific Linux distribution.
 On Ubuntu, Debian, and their derivatives, you can install Waydroid by entering the following in the terminal to install prerequisites, add the Waydroid repository to your system, and install Waydroid:

 `sudo apt install curl ca-certificates -y
 curl https://repo.waydro.id | sudo bash